jpkleemans/angular-validate/README.md

 > When using one of the last two methods make sure you also download the latest release of the [jQuery Validation Plugin](https://github.com/jzaefferer/jquery-validation).

-Include both `jquery.validate.min.js` and `angular-validate.min.js` in your HTML page:
+Include both `jquery.validate.min.js` and `angular-validate.min.js` in your HTML page (after jQuery and Angular):

 ```html
 <script src="path/to/jquery.validate.min.js"></script>